anhtuta/Notes/Interview_english_notes.md

 My second internship happend at my last year in university, I've got Samsung scholarship and started my intership for 3 months at Samsung R&D center.
 I was assigned to Backend team and they helped me to complete my graduation thesis.
 And after my graduation, I came back to that team and worked with them as an official employee.

+## 11. Introduce, talk about your work, your position at your company
+Hello everybody, I'm Tu and I've been working at IFI solution for 3 months.
+I'm a web developer and I've been doing this for 3 years.
+Basically, web development is about building a website, and it is divided into 2 main types: frontend and backend development.

+Frontend developers are responsible for building user interface.
+They have to care about the content displayed on a website, such as text colors, background colors, headers, footers and so on.

+Backend developers are the ones who work behind the scenes.
+They are in charge of building website's server, working with database and providing data for frontend team

+My main responsibilities in my team are developing new features, maintaining and fixing bugs to ensure that our system is working smoothly and stably.
+I am also in charge of optimizing source code, make it clean and efficient so the system will operate as quick as possible, which helps to improve user's experiences on our websites.